PavlidisLab/gemmapy/docs/tutorial.rst

 GSE846 Conversion human

-Gemma uses multiple ontologies when annotating datasets and using the term URIs instead of free text to search can lead to more specific results. :py:func:`~gemmapy.GemmaPy.search_annotations` function allows searching for annotation terms that might be relevant to your query.
+Gemma uses multiple ontologies when annotating datasets and using the term URIs instead of free text to search can lead to more specific results.
+The :py:func:`~gemmapy.GemmaPy.search_annotations` function allows searching for annotation terms that might be relevant to your query.

 >>> api_response = api_instance.search_annotations(['bipolar'])
 >>> for d in api_response.data[0:6]: